GPUOpen-Drivers/pal/README.md

 PAL client drivers should have little OS-specific code.
 PAL and its companion utility collection provide OS abstractions for almost everything a client might need, but there are some cases where this is unavoidable:

 * Handling dynamic library infrastructure.
 I.e., the client has to implement DllMain() on Windows, etc.
 * OS-specific APIs or extensions.
-DX may have Windows-specific functionality in the core API, and Vulkan/Mantle may export certain OS-specific features as extensions (like for presenting contents to the screen).
+DX may have Windows-specific functionality in the core API, and Vulkan may export certain OS-specific features as extensions (like for presenting contents to the screen).
 * Single OS clients (e.g., DX) may choose to make OS-specific calls directly simply out of convenience with no down side.

 PAL is a source deliverable.
 Clients will periodically promote PAL's source into their own tree and build a static pal.lib as part of their build process.